 An eclipse is a natural phenomenon.
-Solar eclipses occur when the Moon’s position is between Earth and the Sun, Lunar eclipses occur when the Earth passes directly between the Sun and the Moon, have effects on the worldly affairs, environment, and human lives.
+Solar eclipses occur when the Moon’s position is between Earth and the Sun, Lunar eclipses occur when the Earth passes directly between the Sun and the Moon.
+Both Solar and Lunar eclipses have effects on the worldly affairs, environment, and human lives.

 A solar eclipse occurs when the Moon’s position is between Earth and the Sun, as a result, a portion of the sun is covered by the moon’s shadow totally or partially.